laravel/nova-docs/src/5.0/resources/panels.md

 ### Collapsable Panels

-Alternatively, you can also set panel to be collapsable by adding `collapsable()` method:
+You can also set panel to be collapsable using by adding `collapsable()` method.
+This method utilise JavaScript's `localStorage` feature to remember the current state:

 ```php
 use Laravel\Nova\Panel;